jcchan23/GraphSol/README.md

 (2) We deploy all feature generation softwares in our servers to calculate the features in bulk, the link below is utilized to map the sequence files to feature files as an example.

-(3) In the software SPOT-Contact, it needs a sequence file with suffix `.fasta`, thus you can rename the original fasta file `abgB` to `abgB.fasta` after generating other features
+(3) In the software SPOT-Contact, it needs a sequence file with suffix `.fasta`, thus you can rename the original fasta file `abgB` to `abgB.fasta` after generating other features.

 (4) **THIS STEP WILL COST MOST OF THE TIME !!!!!** (The sequence with more amino acids will cost longer time, we recommend to use protein sequence with less than 700 amino acids.)